 The student is allowed to attend school, but is isolated from their classmates.
 Time will be devoted to assigned class work and to working out the problem that caused the suspension.
 Assignments may be graded with limited points.
-Out of School Supposion (OSS)

 Out-of-School Suspension (OSS)